-A leisurely guided walk in the delightful Derbyshire Dales as part of a small group of no more than six people plus your friendly, professional walk leader.
+A guided walk in the delightful Derbyshire Dales as part of a small group of no more than six people plus your friendly, professional walk leader.
 Throughout the walk your guide will 'bring the countryside to life' by sharing with you a wealth of local knowledge.

-The cost is £30 per person.
+The cost is £38 per person.
 Please book and pay below.
-You are booking with Cath Lee who will guide the walk on the day.
+You are booking with Rachel Bolton who will guide the walk on the day.

 The following information sheet provides advice regarding what to wear and what to bring with you.